ChainSafe/protocol/positions/forest.md

 referred to as a _node_ or a blockchain _client_.
-You will be tasked with implementing new features, occasionally from a technical specification or a reference implementation; maintaining existing features; ensuring the implementation stays compatible with the current specification of the protocol, and updating the code when upgrades are made to the network.
-The position is full-time and remote-friendly.
+You will be tasked with implementing new features, occasionally from a technical specification or a reference implementation; maintaining existing features; ensuring the implementation stays compatible with the current and historical specifications of the protocol, and updating the code when upgrades are made to the network.

 ##### About the role